 RPA is essentially a macro for anything!
 Simply record your screen while carrying out every day finance processes (such as invoice processes, month-end journals etc.) and RPA system can fully automate the process.
 This can save finance teams valuable hours, freeing up time for more important processes.

 There are a number of huge up-and-coming names in the RPA world, including Automation Anywhere, Blue Prism, and UiPath that offer free online universities for their tools, so it’s extremely easy to train yourself and your team to be future proof.

 So what’s next?

 Now, you might be thinking “Got it!
 My job might be disappearing, what do I do about it?!”.
 Well for starters, the path that you need to take depends on numerous factors, including where you currently are, whether you’re a leader or a team member, and where exactly you want to get.
 However, the starting point is the same no matter what your position.

 First, you need to have an understanding of what the future of finance will look like.
 Then you can start thinking about where you are, where you want to be, and the path you need to take to get there.
 In the current world, it’s not enough just to do a course, read a guide, or study a new degree.
 Instead, you must demonstrate that you can deliver real impact in a business with your new, learned skills.

 This is where finance coaching comes in!

-Through my bespoke coaching and mentoring programmes, I coach great finance on the future of finance, careers management, leadership, people management and personal effectiveness.
+Through my bespoke coaching and mentoring programmes, I coach great finance leaders, individuals and teams on the future of finance, careers management, leadership, people management and personal effectiveness.
 Enabling them to become even better versions of themselves!

 If you’re still stuck on how to get ahead of the curve, why not get in touch with me today and book a free 30-minute discovery session?
 Together we can lay out an action plan, and help you to understand what personal coaching could do for you.